Why choose this program?

 To develop a broad range of professional skills in technical, legal and financial translation, and provide a functional introduction to new translation technologies.

 Classes are taught in English and Spanish.

 Translation as a profession; Translation strategies and probem-solving; Translation technologies; Subtitling; Revising, Editing and post-editing translations; Specialized translation (technical, legal, and financial translation); Work placement; Masters thesis.
 See further details here.

-Students will require a portable computer, must demonstrate excellent knowledge of Spanish and English, and must hold a first degree (BA, Licenciatura, Grado) in any field.
+Students are required to have C1 level in both Spanish and English.
+Students will require a portable computer and must hold a first degree (BA, Licenciatura, Grado) in any field.
 Non-Spanish degrees will have to obtain accreditation within the Spanish system before the Masters diploma can be issued.
 See further information here.